BLCM/bl3mods/Aaron0000/Balands/README.md

 STALKER
 -------
-Self-Repairing System - Added Action-Skill-damage Mayhem Scaling.
+Self-Repairing System - No change.

 Sic 'Em - Increased cooldown bonus to 16.66% per point from 10%.